Glyphs offers various ways to create an OpenType-SVG font. Read the following tutorial to know almost everything about it.

 If you have the SVG graphics available in separate files already, you can place them in the respective glyphs, and export a font with an SVG table.
 This method allows you to take full advantage of the capabilities of the SVG file format, including crazy stuff like vector animations.

 To prepare, we recommend to save your .glyphs file in the location you desire, and create a subfolder called Images for the SVG files.
 This is because only the relative paths to the images are stored in the .glyphs file, and it is easier to keep them together when they are in a subfolder.

 Now we need an example.
+If you do not have an SVG at your fingertips, I have one here for you.
 Let’s try a rotating red circle animation for the uppercase

 O. Select and copy (Cmd-C) this SVG code:

 <!DOCTYPE svg PUBLIC "-//W3C//DTD SVG 1.1//EN" "http://www.w3.org/Graphics/SVG/1.1/DTD/svg11.dtd"> <svg version="1.1" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" width="1000" height="1000" viewBox="-400 -400 800 800"> <title>SVG animation using SMIL</title> <circle cx="0" cy="100" r="200" stroke="none" fill="red"> <animateTransform attributeName="transform" attributeType="XML" type="rotate" from="0" to="360" begin="0s" dur="1s" repeatCount="indefinite"></animateTransform> </circle> </svg>

 Then, save the file in the Images folder as

 O.svg.
 So, in Finder, your whole setup may look like this: